Behind virus and protests: A chronic US economic racial gap

 It happened after cities burned in 1967, after Los Angeles erupted with the 1992 acquittal of police officers who beat Rodney King, after the 2014 police killing of Michael Brown in Ferguson, Missouri.

-After those upheavals came talk of change — of reforming policing, yes, but also of expanding economic opportunity to black Americans who have been disproportionately left behind in one of the world’s richest countries.
-Yet despite big pledges and high hopes, economic progress has come slowly, if at all, for black America.
+After those upheavals came talk of change — of reforming policing and of expanding economic opportunity to black Americans left behind in one of the world’s richest countries.

-African Americans still earn barely 60 cents for every $1 in white income.
-They have 10 cents in wealth for every $1 whites own.
-They remain more than twice as likely to live in poverty.
-And they’re about as likely to own a home as they were when Richard Nixon was president.
+Despite high hopes, economic progress has come slowly, if at all, for black Americans.
+They still earn barely 60 cents for every $1 in white income and have 10 cents in wealth for every $1 whites own.

 Now, demonstrators are out in the streets again, this time to protest what happened in Minneapolis to George Floyd, dead after a police officer pressed a knee into his neck for eight minutes and 46 seconds.

-“We’ve got a perfect storm,” said Cecelia Rouse, professor of economics and public affairs at Princeton University.
-“COVID is wreaking economic havoc” for African Americans.

-Black Americans are far more likely than whites to die of COVID-19.
-They work disproportionately in low-paying service jobs — the ones that were slashed when restaurants and movie theaters closed as a health precaution and customers stayed away from hotels and airports.
+Black Americans are far more likely to die of COVID-19 and to work in low-paying service jobs — the ones slashed when restaurants and movie theaters closed as a health precaution.

-“We’ve been blindsided by the pandemic,’’ said Imani Fox of the Washington community group ONE DC.

 Black workers who remain employed are more likely to work as front-line workers in warehouses, grocery stores and takeout eateries — jobs that leave them exposed to the virus.

-“When something goes wrong for all American workers, it’s going to disproportionately affect African Americans, who are often the most fragile in the economy,’’ said Democratic Sen. Cory Booker of New Jersey.

-Amid the anger and anguish is optimism that policymakers will use this moment to find ways to narrow the economic gap between black and white Americans.
-Among the hopes is that political leaders can deliver reforms to America’s economic system: Paid sick leave.
-A higher federal minimum wage.
-Perhaps even direct payments to the needy — test-run, perhaps, by the $1,200 stimulus checks the government sent to many Americans as the economy shut down in the face of the pandemic.
+Amid the anger and anguish is optimism that policymakers will use this moment to find ways to narrow the economic gap between black and white Americans, perhaps through paid sick leave, a higher federal minimum wage, maybe even direct payments to the needy.

 But the United States has had watershed moments before.
 And the big changes didn’t come.